mcuringa/think-js/iteration.md

 Because iteration is so common, Javascript provides several language features to make it easier.
 The `for` loop is the form of iteration you'll likely be using most often, and we will look at that first.
-But in this chapter we've going to look at the `while` statement — another way to have your program repeat code.
+In the next chapter we've going to look at the `while` statement — another way to have your program repeat code.
 After you understand both `for` and `while` loops, you will be able to use them both to solve problems.